N414BSCESSNA 414A2024-06-27 NTSB Accident Report

 Analysis

-On June 27, 2024, at 1028 central daylight time, a Cessna 414, N414BS, was destroyed when it was involved in an accident near McKinney, Texas.
+HISTORY OF FLIGHTOn June 27, 2024, at 1028 central daylight time, a Cessna 414A airplane, N414BS, was destroyed when it was involved in an accident near McKinney, Texas.
 The private pilot and a passenger were fatally injured, and a second passenger sustained serious injuries.
-The airplane was operated under Title 14 Code of Federal Regulations as a personal flight.
+The airplane was operated under Title 14 Code of Federal Regulations Part 91 as a personal flight.

-The purpose of the flight was to perform an avionics check flight to be flown by the pilot/airplane owner with two passengers, who were employees of the avionics facility that had installed the avionics to be checked.
-The flight was to be about 30-45 minutes in duration and flown northeast of the airport and would then return to the departure airport to fly instrument approaches.
-There was no record that fuel was obtained for the airplane at the departure airport prior to the flight.
+The purpose of the flight was for the airplane owner and pilot to perform an avionics check flight along with two passengers who were employees of the facility that had installed the avionics.
+The flight was to be about 30 to 45 minutes long and flown northeast of the airport, returning to the departure airport to fly instrument approaches.
+There was no record that fuel was obtained for the airplane at the departure airport before the flight.

-N414BS took off from runway 18 (7,002 ft by 150 ft, dry concrete) with an airport elevation of approximately 589 ft.
-Shortly after liftoff, N414BS reported losing the left engine.
-Air traffic control instructed N414BS to turn right, and there was no response.
-N414BS was requested to say their intentions, and N414BS responded that they were turning left.
-N414BS was cleared to land in whichever direction they needed.
+Shortly after liftoff, the pilot reported losing power in the left engine.
+ATC instructed the pilot to turn right, but there was no response.
+After ATC asked the pilot his intentions, the pilot responded that they were turning left.
+ATC cleared the flight to land in whichever direction the pilot needed.

 Data Source